Bonus story for

 Tears well in my eyes, and I reach for it.
 He gives it to me.
 “Get up, you idiot,” I say in a ragged voice, “you’re ruining your pants.”

 He does, laughing, his eyes sparkling as he watches me put on the ring and set the Tupperware box on the little folding table we keep out here.
 The ring’s loose, but it’s nothing a jeweler won’t be able to fix.
 Seeing it there, seeing Rafe look at me like that, my heart grows within my chest.
 That emptiness I’ve been carrying around for years, for maybe my whole life, feels a lot smaller lately.
-It’s been filled in by our work on the Waiting Place, by the role I’ve secured in the Christmas film that will start shooting in another couple of months in Asheville, and by being here, with Rafe and my family.
+It’s been filled in by our work on the Waiting Place, by the role I’ve secured in a film that will start shooting in another couple of months in Asheville, and by being here, with Rafe and my family.
 I’m no longer concerned about discovering who I am, because I’m living it.
 I feel a sense of giddy freedom that some people might consider ironic given what Rafe brought me out here to ask.

 “Will you marry me, Clay?” he asks, standing up and taking my hands.
 “I don’t have much, and most of what I have you brought into my life, so I’m stretching my luck by asking, but you make me believe in the impossible.”